-On the Closing Date, we expect to issue the Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1 Notes and RCR Notes (including the 2M-2 Notes), and we expect to offer the Class 2M-1, Class 2M-2 and Class 2B-1 Notes (the "Offered Notes").
-The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes, respectively and in the Combinations described on Schedule I hereto.
+On the Closing Date, we expect to issue the Class 1M-1, Class 1M-2A, Class 1M-2B, Class 1M-2C, Class 1B-1, Class 2M-1, Class 2M-2A, Class 2M-2B, Class 2M-2C, Class 2B-1 Notes and RCR Notes (including the Class 1M-2 and Class 2M-2 Notes), and we expect to offer the Class 1M-1, Class 1M-2, Class 1B-1, Class 2M-1, Class 2M-2 and Class 2B-1 Notes (the "Offered Notes").
+The Exchangeable Notes and RCR Notes will be exchangeable for the related RCR Notes and Exchangeable Notes, respectively, and in the Combinations described on Schedule I hereto.
 All the Notes will be issued pursuant to a Debt Agreement (the "Debt Agreement") to be dated as of the Closing Date.
 Under a Global Agency Agreement (the "Global Agency Agreement") to be dated as of the Closing Date between us and the Global Agent, Wells Fargo Bank will act as paying agent, registrar, transfer agent, authenticating agent and exchange administrator.
 See "The Agreements" in this Prospectus.

 The Notes are our unsecured general obligations and are structured to be subject to the performance of the Reference Obligations in the Reference Pool.
+The Reference Pool is divided into two Loan Groups.
 The transaction is designed to furnish credit protection to us with respect to Reference Obligations that experience losses related to Credit Events and Modification Events.
-The Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations and the actual losses experienced with respect thereto.
-In addition, the Interest Payment Amounts of the Notes will be subject to reduction to the extent that the Reference Obligations experience losses as a result of Modification Events.
-See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts" and "- Allocation of Modification Loss Amount".
+The Group 1 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations in Loan Group 1 and the actual losses experienced with respect thereto.
+Similarly, the Group 2 Notes will be subject to write-down of their Class Principal Balances based on the occurrence of Credit Events and Modification Events with respect to the Reference Obligations in Loan Group 2 and the actual losses experienced with respect thereto.
+In addition, the Interest Payment Amounts of the Group 1 Notes will be subject to reduction to the extent that the Reference Obligations in Loan Group 1 experience losses as a result of Modification Events.
+Similarly, the Interest Payment Amounts of the Group 2 Notes will be subject to reduction to the extent that the Reference Obligations in Loan Group 2 experience losses as a result of Modification Events.
+See "- Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts" and "-Allocation of Modification Loss Amount".